 The scan rate is defined either by the LINE RATE or the LINE PERIOD command, which are inverse of each other.
-The LINE IT command (LINE Integration Time) sets the length of the exposure time during each scan.
-The Line IT must be shorter than the Line Period.
-The actual integration takes place in the first part of the line period.
-If the Line Integration time is commanded to be longer than the Line Period then the integration time will stop at the same time as the line period ends.
+The LINE IT command (LINE Integration Time) sets the length of the exposure time per channel during each scan.
+Each Line IT must be shorter than the Line Period.
+If the Line Integration time is commanded to be longer than the Line Period then the integration time on those channels will stop at the same time as the line period ends.